emoriarty/emoriarty.github.io/src/pages/beyond-merge/index.md

 changes because of the rebase itself.
 The rejection message will read something about our local branch is behind the remote one.

-When the rebase is executed, the new changes are put in the middle of the commits stack, desynchronising with the remote picture.
-In this particular case, the message is confusing, it will ask you to updated from remote branch which, obviously, we don’t want.
+When the rebase is executed, the new changes coming from the origin branch, are placed before the current branch commits stack, desynchronising with the remote picture.
+In this particular case, the message is confusing, git asks to update from the remote when, actually, we don’t want.

 In order to solve this problem, the push command can be forced by passing the `--force` option.